material-motion/material-motion/specifications/runtime/runtime.md

 - The Executor has an active remote execution.
 - The Executor returned `true` from its last update event.

-**Event: activity state did change**: Any time the Runtime changes its idle/active state it should fire an observable event.
+**Event: activity state did change**: Fire an observable event when the idle/active state changes.

 This event enables "Transition Directors".